 DIY Video Studio is supported by its readers.
 Please assume links on this site are affiliate links, and that I get commissions for purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you if you use any of the links.

 Modern video cameras can cope with low light levels and they can even stabilize shaky footage, but they can’t fix room echo.
-You have to fix it yourself.
+You must fix it yourself.

 Fortunately, reducing echo in a room cheaply isn’t difficult.
 This is what to do: